1970 United States Senate special election in Illinois

-The 1970 United States Senate special election in Illinois was held on November 3, 1970 to fill the remainder of the term of Republican Everett Dirksen, who had died in office.
+The 1970 United States Senate special election in Illinois was held on November 3, 1970, to fill the remainder of the term of Republican Everett Dirksen, who had died in office.
 Republican Ralph Tyler Smith had been appointed to fill the seat after Dirksen's death, and he lost the special election to Democrat Adlai Stevenson III.

-Election information
+This election was the third consecutive time in which a United States Senate election in Illinois took place two years after a previous United States Senate election in Illinois after 1966 and 1968.

+Background

 The primaries and general election coincided with those for House and state elections.

 Primaries were held on March 17.

-Turnout

 Turnout in the primary elections was 26.28%, with a total of 1,381,147 votes cast.
 Turnout during the general election was 67.43%, with 3,599,272 votes cast.